Reveal body cameras in action at Oktoberfest, Germany

 “We have no reason to turn the cameras on at all” stated one security officer, “the cameras de-escalate incidents which is the best outcome for us”.

 "To a certain extent we are holding up a mirror to aggressive visitors," explained Rolf Wilmink, CEO of a Reveal Reseller, when addressing why the cameras don’t even have to be recording to be effective.
-The front facing screen displays what is happening in real time, so the public are able to see themselves on the screen, which moderates behaviour positively.
+The front facing screen displays what is happening in real-time, so the public is able to see themselves on the screen, which moderates behaviour positively.

-This is welcome news to organisers, security and the public alike, as this is the first year that body cameras have legally been allowed to be used in such a way.
-Previously it was not possible under the existing jurisdiction, however the video surveillance law has now been updated to enable the use of the technology in environments like this.
+This is welcome news to organizers, security, and the public alike, as this is the first year that body cameras have legally been allowed to be used in such a way.
+Previously it was not possible under the existing jurisdiction, however, the video surveillance law has now been updated to enable the use of the technology in environments like this.